CSCfi/csc-user-guide/docs/accounts/how-to-access-mahti-large-partition.md

 ## Scalability testing

-In the second phase, test runs demonstrating the scalability are to be peformed.
+In the second phase, test runs demonstrating the scalability are to be performed.
 Here are some general guidelines for scalability testing.

 * Testing should be done at minimum three different node counts up to target in production (for example with 25, 50, and 100 nodes).